nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 ## Buy a Base Package

 The most cost-effective route into Logos is with a base package.
-Why?

-💰📚 **Discounted Resources + ✨ Features**{: .text-center}
+Why?💰📚 **Discounted Resources + ✨ Features**

 According to Logos, base packages save you 90% compared to purchasing books and features individually.